hravemzdy/Node-Master-Class-Homework-Assignment-3/homework.md

 8. Add user detail page to edit and delete

----

 9. Add checkout button to shopping cart

 10. Add Total count and Total price to shopping cart

+---

-11. Add menu/page for listing of user's orders/payments
+11. Add menu/page for listing of user's orders/payments and api routes